NewsIn Focus

-"It has already profoundly disrupted the operation of an entire judicial district," their lawyers wrote in court documents.
+"It has already profoundly disrupted the operation of an entire judicial district," lawyers wrote in court documents.

 Instead of suing the entire district court, the defense says Trump's team should've disputed a specific case or controversy.

-"The obvious and proper way to address the validity of judicial rules is for the Executive to raise its objections in individual cases, which would not require the recusal of the entire district, the retention of private counsel, or the intervention of the Fourth Circuit." their lawyers wrote in court filings.
+"The obvious and proper way to address the validity of judicial rules is for the Executive to raise its objections in individual cases, which would not require the recusal of the entire district, the retention of private counsel, or the intervention of the Fourth Circuit." their attorneys wrote in court filings.

 "If allowed to proceed, the tensions between the branches produced by such a suit would only escalate, with executive depositions of judicial officers (and vice-versa) and cross-examinations exploring judicial motivations and executive necessities in open court," their lawyers wrote.